 The story starts with the collapse of the eponymous bridge, a rope bridge on the road between Lima and Cuzco.
 The bridge collapse is witnessed by Brother Juniper, a Franciscan friar who was in Peru trying to convert the natives to Christianity.
-Brother Juniper, who has long wondered about fate and the nature of God's divine will, seeks to study the lives of the five people who fell from the bridge that day.
+Brother Juniper, who has long wondered about fate and the nature of God's will, seeks to study the lives of the five people who fell from the bridge that day.
 By studying the lives of the five victims, Brother Juniper can show how God's will works on earth, or so he believes.
 The victims are:

 - Doña María, the Marquesa de Montemayor, and her handmaiden Pepita.
 The Marquesa is an elderly dowager who was unhappily married, and had one daughter who left her behind to move back to Spain.
 Pepita is her young servant, an orphan raised at the Convent of Santa María Rosa de la Rosas.
 Madre María del Pilar, the abbess of the convent, was grooming Pepita to take over her job as abbess and continue on with the abbess's charity work.

 - Esteban, a young man who was left at the convent as an orphan along with his twin brother Manuel.
 The twins are basically two halves of a unit, so Esteban is sent into an emotional crisis when Manuel dies from an infected wound.

 - Uncle Pio and Don Jaime.
 Uncle Pio is The Svengali to Camilla Perichole, a famous actress and singer.
 Perichole forsakes Uncle Pio when she starts a new life as a society lady, so Uncle Pio asks to be a tutor for her sickly son, Don Jaime.